syvita/sypool/README.md

 once the smart contract call confirmed and is ok, the user sends a bitcoin transaction to add their bitcoin to the pool's publicly known BTC address with `secret` in the `OP_RETURN` output of the transaction. this can be from any bitcoin address or key, and doesn't have to be one tied to the Stacks address.

 once *that* confirms on the BTC chain, the user calls the `reveal-hash` function with the transaction, a Merkle proof and `secret`. this function verifies that:
-1. the transaction was mined on the Bitcoin chain
+1. the transaction was mined on the Bitcoin chain (using the Merkle proof)
 2. `secret` is registered in `hash-map` that was stored in the first step
-3. the transaction pays out to the known pool BTC address that's used to mine. if all of those return ok, the contract extracts how many sats were added to the pool and mints that amount of P3 fungible tokens to the `tx-sender` in `hash-map`.
+3. the transaction pays out to the known pool BTC address that's used to mine.

+if all of those return ok, the contract extracts how many sats were added to the pool and mints that amount of P3 fungible tokens to the `tx-sender` in `hash-map`.

+worth noting that these fields will be autofilled by the UI to improve ease-of-use, though can be set manually (if something goes wrong with the UI). the user will enter their txid once it has been mined, then the UI will pull the necessary info from an L3 bitcoin node. worth saying, that all these values can be entered manually by you in the UI (or the [Stacks Explorer](https://explorer.stacks.co) even) if you don't trust what the UI is doing.
+UI is also open-source and in this repo for you to read through if you want :)

 cool. all done. and now for the (relatively) simpler mining process. the bitcoins that are sent to the pool are then transferred to Stackers to try to win the ability to mine the block. if the miner wins this lottery against other miners, the miner gets the block reward and all transaction fees in that.